troglobit/rfctl/README.md

 created by Tord Andersson.
 It is released under the GNU General Public License (GPL), version 2.
 See the file [COPYING][] for details.

+Code fragments from rfcmd by Tord Andersson, Micke Prag, Gudmund Berggren, Tapani Rintala, and others.

 [COPYING]:      COPYING
 [HARDWARE.md]:  HARDWARE.md
 [rf-bitbanger]: https://github.com/tandersson/rf-bitbanger